MicrosoftDocs/dynamics365smb-docs/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 - A production order created from a sales order with the **Sales Order Planning** function is linked to the sales order with an automatic reservation.

-- An assembly order created automatically for a sales order line to fulfill the quantity in the **($ T_37_900 Qty. to Assemble to Order $)** field.
+- An assembly order created automatically for a sales order line to fulfill the quantity in the ****Qty. to Assemble to Order** field.
 This automatic reservation links the sales demand and the assembly supply so that sales order processors can customize and promise the assembly item to the customer directly.
 In addition, the reservation links the assembly output to the sales order line through to the shipping activity that fulfills the customer order.

 In the case of supply or demand that is not allocated, the planning system automatically assigns a reservation status of type **Surplus**.
 This could result from demand that is due to forecasted quantities or user-entered planning parameters.
 This is legitimate surplus, which the system recognizes, and it does not give rise to action messages.
 Surplus could also be genuine, excess supply or demand that remains untracked.
 This is an indication of an imbalance in the order network, which causes the system to issue action messages.
 Note that an action message that suggests a change in quantity always refers to type **Surplus**.
-For more information, see the "Example: Order Tracking in Sales, Production, and Transfers" section in this topic.
+For more information, see the [Example: Order Tracking in Sales, Production, and Transfers](#example-order-tracking-in-sales-production-and-transfers) section in this topic.

 Automatic reservations that are created during the planning run are handled in the following ways: